Billing Information - Undergraduate Tuition and Fee Information

 Spring semester billing generated during first week of month

 December 24-January 1

 Payment for Spring semester due

-Final date of Spring semester extension for receipt of Federal Direct/PLUS loan proceeds.
+Final date of Spring semester extension for receipt of Federal and alternative loan proceeds.
 Finance charge or late fee assessed after this date